 - 1. 'Flaming': Online fights using electronic messages with angry and vulgar language - 2.
 'Harassment': Repeatedly sending offensive, rude, and insulting messages - 3.
 'Cyber Stalking': Repeatedly sending messages that include threats of harm or are highly intimidating or engaging in other on-line activities that make a person afraid for his or her own safety - 4.
 'Denigration': 'Dissing' someone online.
 Sending or posting cruel gossip or rumors about a person to damage his or her reputation or friendships - 5.
 'Impersonation': Pretending to be someone else and sending or posting material online that makes someone look bad, gets her/him in trouble or danger, or damages her/his reputation or friendships - 6.
 'Outing and Trickery': Tricking someone into revealing secret or embarrassing information which is then shared online - 7.
-'Exclusion': Intentionally excluding someone from an on-line group, like a 'buddy list' This list is not exhaustive and the terms used continue to change.
+'Exclusion': Intentionally excluding someone from an on-line group, like a 'buddy list' - 8.
+'Intimidation': Sending threatening messages via cyber means. - 9.
+Exposure: Includes public display, posting/forwarding personal communication, images and video from bully to victim.

+This list is not exhaustive and the terms used continue to change.